appwrite/rfc/rfc-template.md

 ### API Endpoints

 <!--
-List the new API routes or endpoint that we might need to add for supporting the new feature.
+List the new API routes or endpoints that we might need to add for supporting the new feature.
-Keep in mind to stay very stict to the API protocol, and method whether you're new changes are for the REST, WebSocket or any other API protocol Appwrite supports.
+Keep in mind to stay very strict to the API protocol and method, whether your new changes are for the REST, WebSocket or any other API protocol Appwrite supports.

 For example: